-Andrew Kreisberg's practice focuses on domestic and international tax law, with an emphasis on the formation and operation of investment funds and joint ventures.
+Andrew Kreisberg's practice focuses on domestic and international tax law, with an emphasis on mergers and acquisitions, real estate joint ventures, REITs, and the formation and operation of investment funds.

 Andrew regularly represents sovereign and sovereign-related entities in investments in private equity, real estate and other alternative investment entities.
 These clients include sovereign wealth funds in Asia and the Middle East, Asian and Middle Eastern central banks, European foundations and endowments, and trusts affiliated with wholly owned entities of non-US sovereigns.

 Saudi Aramco in